 Go on a cruise on the Lake Argentino, along the Canal de los Témpanos, to get right to the bottom of Perito Moreno and to admire the icebergs that float on the lake.

-Make sure to listen to Perito Moreo, too – then the ridges tear away from the glacier they crash loudly onto the lake.
-The sound this produces is similar to that of a thunder in the distance.
+Make sure to listen to Perito Moreo, too.
+As the ridges tear away from the glacier, they crash loudly onto the lake, producing a sound similar to thunder in the distance.

-Check out my post A Complete Guide To Perito Moreno Glacier.
+Check out my post A Complete Guide To Perito Moreno Glacier to learn all about the exciting excursion and the best way to go about it.

 Go on a glacier hike

-During the hike – which lasts roughly one hour – you will get to see the cracks and crannies of the glacier, try its water and even sip a whiskey on the rocks coming from the glacier itself.
+During the hike, which lasts roughly one hour, you will see the glacier’s cracks and crannies, try its water, and even sip whiskey on the rocks coming from the glacier itself.

 Visit an Estancia

-Estancias are ranches that are found throughout Argentina.
-The best ones are in Patagonia – either close to El Calafate or to Ushuaia.
-You should visit them to learn a bit more about the traditional way of life in these regions.
+I think the best ones are in Patagonia, either close to El Calafate or Ushuaia.
+You should visit them to learn more about the traditional way of life in these regions.
+They offer an authentic glimpse into the region’s rich cultural heritage, surrounded by breathtakingly beautiful landscapes, as well.

-Estancia Rolito can be visited as part of Tierra Turismo tour to Cabo San Pablo.
+Estancia Rolito can be visited as part of the Tierra Turismo tour to Cabo San Pablo from Ushuaia.

-Estancia Haberton is one of the most popular attractions near Ushuaia – it’s an extensive ranch where you can embark on a number of activities.
+Estancia Haberton is another great, well-known estancia.
+It’s actually one of the most popular attractions near Ushuaia.
+It’s an extensive ranch where you can engage in a number of activities that help you learn and experience this rich side of Argentinian culture.

 If you are in El Calafate, consider a day trip to Estancia Cristina.
-While most visit to just get an idea of the life at the ranch, where there’s also a small museum, this is a great starting point to hike all the way to a viewpoint of Uppsala glacier.
+While most visit to just get an idea of life at the ranch, which has a small museum, this is a great starting point for hiking all the way to a viewpoint of Uppsala glacier.
 It may be very windy, yet the hike isn’t too strenuous.

-During the hike you will walk along the Cañadón de los Fósiles, where you will be able to observe a large number of marine fossils dating back to an era precedent to the formation of the Andes, and see othe glacier from the great viewpoint of Lago Guillermo.
+During the hike, you will walk along the Cañadón de los Fósiles, where you will be able to observe a large number of marine fossils dating back to an era precedent to the formation of the Andes and see other glaciers from the great viewpoint of Lago Guillermo.

 Finally, you also get to visit Estancia Cristina, which was once a ranch and it has currently been turned into a fabulous boutique hotel where it is great to spend a few nights.